 FILMBOX runs on a regular basis (except for in August when we are closed).

-Parking: Ample FREE parking is available on site in the Centre’s large well-lit car park, off Hawksbrook Lane.
+Parking: Ample FREE off-street parking is available on site in the Centre’s large well-lit car park, off Hawksbrook Lane.

 Access: full wheelchair access is available in the Performance Hall (in stalls) please email us in advance so that we can ensure a reserved space for you and help with any access needs.
+There are dedicated wheelchair user parking spaces close to the venue.

 Transport: Eden Park train station is 5 mins walk and plenty of buses are available from either end of Hawksbrook Lane.